Learning Certified Neural Network Controllers Using Contraction and Interval Analysis: Explicit Tracking Control Design

 To conclude, since $u(t,x'(t)) = u'(t)$, the uniqueness of solutions implies $x'(t)$ is the trajectory of $\fcl$ from initial condition $x'(0)$.
 Because $x'$ is a trajectory of a contracting system with a metric tube of radius $R$ around it contained in the open and connected set $\intX$, there is a minimizing geodesic between $x$ and $x'$ contained in $\intX$ which shrinks exponentially at rate $c$ \cite[Thm 1]{lohmiller_contraction_1998}. \end{proof}

 \begin{remark}[Geodesic metric tube] The tube of radius $R$ in Corollary \ref{cor:tracking} is analytically important, ensuring geodesic paths connecting the two trajectories are always contained within the contraction region.
 However, computationally finding such sublevel sets of the geodesic metric is difficult due to the need to search for geodesics.
 For simpler guarantees, one could apply the uniform bounds on the metric to obtain $\ell_2$-ball tubes sandwiching a geodesic metric tube: if $\{x : \|x - x'(t)\|_2 \leq \olR\} \subseteq \intX$ for $\olR>0$, then the radius $R = \sqrt{a} \olR$ geodesic metric ball is also contained in $\intX$, and points satisfying $\|x - x'(0)\|_2 \leq \frac{\sqrt{a}}{\sqrt{b}} \olR$ live within the radius $R$ ball at time $0$.
-In practice, we find that controllers trained to satisfy the contraction condition within region $X$ have good behavior when geodesics and even the trajectories themselves leave $X$ (see Section \ref{sec:example}). \end{remark}
+In practice, we find that controllers trained to satisfy the contraction condition within region $X$ have good behavior when geodesics and even the trajectories themselves leave $X$ (see Section \ref{sec:example}).
+This may be due to the overestimation induced by bound propagation making the closed-loop system more robust than we can formally certify. \end{remark}